RbotJ/WebsiteIOT/README.md

 This structured plan helps break the project into small steps, making it manageable for an intern.
 Let me know if you need modifications!

+## Device Firmware Status 3/22/25
+-work on adding these additional features
+    🔁 Manual reboot button

+🔧 /reset_wifi endpoint to clear WiFi creds

+🧪 /test_update endpoint for debugging forced updates

+🗃️ Add device ID or MAC address display

+📅 Uptime or last reboot info

+📡 Scan for nearby WiFi networks

+Captive Portal Redirect on ESP32
+You’ll need to:

+Serve a simple web page on /

+Respond to DNS requests to redirect all hostnames to your ESP32 (aka "DNS hijacking")

+Trigger the device’s captive portal detection by handling common URLs

+-Add custom styling or branding to that page?

+-Serve it from SPIFFS so it looks like a full app?

+-Auto-reboot after successful save?